TaffanM/TaffanM/README.md

 ### ```Hello there 👋```
-# Welcome to my profile!
+# Welcome to my GitHub profile!
 <!--
 **TaffanM/TaffanM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 !-->
 ###
 ###
-Introducing my name is Taffan Muhammad Rizqi, a college student, from Indonesia.
+I'm Taffan Muhammad Rizqi, a college student from Indonesia.

-I'm majoring in Informatics. 💻

-Have a keen Interest in Mobile Development 📱
+I'm majoring in Informatics and have a keen interest in Mobile Development 📱.

-Thanks for visiting!
+Thanks for visiting my profile!

 ### Let's connect!